morecode-spzoo/redwood-playground/docs/Working with relational data in Forms.md

 With that our data is ready to be processed and saved.

-At this point the WEB side is ready and we need to modify the API side that will allow us to modify both `Serie` data as well as it's relation to `Book`s:
+At this point the WEB side is ready and we need to modify the API side that will allow us to modify both `Serie` data as well as it's relation to `Book`s.

+In `services/serieManager.ts`:

 ```js
 export const updateSerieSetBooks: MutationResolvers['updateSerieSetBooks'] = ({